 The work in Rochdale is ongoing, place-based and framed in strong working relationships that have developed over a long timeframe.
-Their relative strength has been tested since March 2020 with Covid 19.
-An illustration of the extent to which the relationships established are still working is that there have been a series on on line conversations and plans made .
+Their relative strength has been tested since March 2020 with Covid-19.
+An illustration of the extent to which the relationships established are still working is that there have been a series of on line conversations and plans made .
 These next steps moving out of the pandemic have received funding to ensure that the citizen voices are drawn on in this next phase.

 The lifelong learning activities have been integral to the development of citizen voice within Rochdale Borough Council and the wider Greater Manchester Combined Authority.
-For Local Authorities seeking to model this approach, the long term presence of community voices within local government has helped shape policy and ensure citizen voice within both local and combined authority policy development (Plant and Ravenhall, 2019).
-For a Vice Chancellor who seeks to model this approach within their University, the approach develops the Universities’ commitment as a Civic University, offers an opportunity to build a reputation for social responsibility, and an opportunity to build impact case studies for research excellence frameworks and nationally recognised University awards.
+For local authorities seeking to model this approach, the long-term presence of community voices within local government has helped shape policy and ensure citizen voice within both local and combined authority policy development (Plant and Ravenhall, 2019).
+For a vice chancellor who seeks to model this approach within their university, the approach develops the universities’ commitment as a civic university, offers an opportunity to build a reputation for social responsibility, and an opportunity to build impact case studies for research excellence frameworks and nationally recognised university awards.
 It is important to recognise the duty of care held in building sustainable community voices and to take steps to protect the emotional and physical health of those involved in participatory and co-produced research.
-A University holds a status and power within the community.
-In developing participatory and co-produced research, the University validates its commitment to the community and adds an academic status to community-led research.
-This status can be useful for community groups, in order to legitimise community knowledge and to influence public service reform and other public policy agendas.
+A university holds a status and power within the community.
+In developing participatory and co-produced research, a university validates its commitment to the community and adds an academic status to community-led research.
+This status can be useful for community groups in order to legitimise community knowledge and to influence public service reform and other public policy agendas.

 Taking an ethical approach to research involves the safeguarding of voice (Campbell et al., 2018).
 It is important to recognise that communities are not places of consensus.
 In seeking to democratise knowledge to share power, the co-operative work in Rochdale could be challenged by critics as a form of subverting existing democratic systems of voice (Ryan, 2012).
 The community are not elected, local government officials are, and local government is mandated by the electorate.
 Indeed, in this sense building sustainable community voices for lifelong learning can be contested.
 Participatory and co-produced methodologies need to represent the contested nature of the conversations they hold.

 Building sustainable community voices includes a responsibility to recognise and reflect on how power is negotiated, to negotiate conflicted conversations and to recognise and empower all voices within those conversations.
 Respect needs to be established.
 It takes time and requires trust.
-There is a need for a strong foundation of respect and reciprocity in order to challenge power effectively and at all levels.
+There is a need for a strong foundation of respect and reciprocity to challenge power effectively and at all levels.
 The co-operative work in Rochdale has been successful in linking to wider public service reform agendas.
 This has given the project traction across wider policy and public sector audiences.
 This capacity to communicate the work of the co-operative active citizens into the language of public service reform has been key to connecting the projects into the wider regional policy debate.

-In conclusion, therefore, in terms of building sustainable community voices for lifelong learning, the co-operative co-produced work in Rochdale can offer some key reflections and reinforces the fact that long-term place-based work is not easy; building voice requires accountability, commitment and a genuine belief from all participants, academics, active citizens and professionals that change can be achieved.
+In conclusion, therefore, in terms of building sustainable community voices for lifelong learning, the co-operative, co-produced work in Rochdale can offer some key reflections and reinforces the fact that long-term place-based work is not easy; building voice requires accountability, commitment and a genuine belief from all participants, academics, active citizens and professionals that change can be achieved.

 References